alex000kim/nsfw_data_scraper/README.md

 This is a set of scripts that allows for an automatic collection of _tens of thousands_ of images for the following (loosely defined) categories to be later used for training an image classifier:
 - `porn` - pornography images
 - `hentai` - hentai images, but also includes pornographic drawings
 - `sexy` - sexually explicit images, but not pornography.
-Think nude photos, playboy, bikini, beach volleyball, etc.
+Think nude photos, playboy, bikini, etc.
 - `neutral` - safe for work neutral images of everyday things and people
 - `drawings` - safe for work drawings (including anime)